Have you heard of mental health myths?

-It’s quite startling and disheartening that in this modern age, people still believe in myths concerning mental illnesses.
+It’s quite startling and disheartening that in this modern age, people still believe in myths concerning mental health illnesses.
 At this point, the majority are expected to be at least oriented about the existence of mental health issues regardless of location or race.

-Mental illness is real, and it affects everybody in some random way.
-However, there are still a lot of negative attitudes towards mental health issues that fuel discrimination and stigma, making it harder for people to reach out and subject themselves to counseling, and for therapists to efficiently promote healing.
+Mental health illness is real, and it affects everybody in some random way.
+However, there are still a lot of negative attitudes towards mental health issues that fuel discrimination and stigma, making it harder for people to reach out and subject themselves to mental health counseling, and for therapists to efficiently promote healing.

 Exposing Mental Health Myths